 What is The Children's Book Council?The Children's Book Council (CBC) is a national nonprofit trade organization.
 Its members are United States publishers and packagers of children's and young adult trade books.
 According to the CBC site, it "is dedicated to encouraging literacy and the use and enjoyment of children's books."
 The organization is an official sponsor of the annual Young People's Poetry Week, the third week in April, and through its foundation, Every Child A Reader, Children's Book Week, the first week in May.

 The CBC partners with a number of national organizations on events related to children's books and literacy.
 For example, The Children's Book Council and the Center for the Book in the Library of Congress are the co-creators of the National Ambassador for Young People’s Literature program.
-The CBC and the International Reading Association (IRA) have co-sponsored the Children's Choices project for more almost 30 years.
+The CBC and the International Reading Association (IRA) have co-sponsored the Children's Choices project for more than 30 years.

 There are also links to some excellent reading lists created in cooperation with other organizations.
 The annual Outstanding Science Trade Books for Students K-12 reading list is developed with the National Science Teachers Association and the Notable Social Studies Trade Books for Young People reading list is created together with the National Council for the Social Studies.